evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 * **Relative Minimum:** $( 0, 1 )$ and $( 2\pi, 1 )$.
 * **Relative Maximum:** $( \pi, -1 )$.
 ![[Pasted image 20260113163358.png]]
+The Secant Curve and its Characteristics :
+* The domain consists of all real numbers except odd multiples of $\pi/2$
+- f(x) = sec x is discontinuous at odd multiples of $\pi/2$
+- The graph contains vertical asymptotes at those values
+- There are no x-intercepts
+- The period is $2\pi$
+- There no minimum or maximum values
+- The range is: (-$\infty$ ,-1] U [1,$\infty$)
+- The graph has no amplitude
+- The graph is symmetric with respect to the y-axis
+- sec(-x) = sec x, for all x in the domain
+- f(x) = sec x is an even function

 ---